MortarJS/Mortar-JS/README.md

   <img src="https://avatars3.githubusercontent.com/u/3419382?v=3&s=200" />
 </p>

-Mortar was developed internally at [Fuzz Productions](http://www.fuzzproductions.com) for client work.
-After the second project that leveraged Mortar to create an Admin UI, it became clear that this could be a valuable resource to the open source community.

-Right now, Mortar is being used on multiple production sites, with more on the way.
+Mortar was developed for internal use [Fuzz Productions](http://www.fuzzproductions.com).
+Now, Mortar's development is sponsored by Fuzz and maintained by open source contributors.